dwhiffing/fury/content/aar/nf/nf1_bs79/body.md

 The ground war was intense and fascinating.
 With proper positioning, I managed to kill far more of the enemy than they did to me.
 It started with sending 1plt/C from Kirkenes to find enemy artillery across the border.
-They wiped them out!
+They wiped them out\!
 The SAM section did a fine job of shooting down several helos at Kirkenes during the enemy deployment.
 Kirkenes completely destroyed the air assault wave of troops using their mortars and good tactics, but not without casualties.
 Didn’t anticipate a second